 Most people have basic staples like ibuprofen and aspirin in their medicine cabinets.
 However, if you’re being treated for a heart condition, those staples may not be good for you.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-1. Aspirin.
 If you’re on blood thinners, beware of aspirin.
-Aspirin combined with antiplatelet drugs (such as clopidogrel [Plavix®]) and anticoagulants (such as warfarin [Coumadin®]) increases your risk of bleeding, showed a study called the WOEST trial.
+Research shows aspirin combined with antiplatelet drugs such as clopidogrel (Plavix®) and anticoagulants such as warfarin (Coumadin®) increase your risk of bleeding.

-“Typically, a patient who has had a stent procedure is placed on an antiplatelet drug and aspirin,” says Stephen G. Ellis, MD, Head of Invasive/Interventional Cardiology at Cleveland Clinic.
-“But if they are also taking an anticoagulant — for atrial fibrillation or because they’ve had valve replacement, for example — they may be safer without aspirin.”
+“Typically, a patient who has had a stent procedure is placed on an antiplatelet drug and aspirin,” says Dr. Ellis.
+“But if they are also taking an anticoagulant — for atrial fibrillation or because they’ve had a valve replacement, for example — they may be safer without aspirin.”

 While all three medicines help prevent blood clots, taking them at the same time can be too much of a good thing.